Talented and Gifted (TAG) Assessments Information and Student Survey

 Giftedness can be expressed in many ways although the characteristics listed below are common to gifted students.
 Please respond with how often you notice the following traits in your student.

-Please indicate all areas where the student shows talent or strength. *
+Please indicate all areas where your student shows talent or strength. *

-Please select the areas in which your student can communicate fluently in multiple languages.
+Language Abilities: Please select the area(s) in which your student can communicate fluently in more than one language.

-Please use the space below to provide any additional information about the student that should be shared with the TAG identification team.
+Please use the space below to provide any additional information about your student that should be shared with the TAG eligibility team.

 Please click Complete Survey to submit your responses